-Within the crystal like wall, Spock discovers mechanisms that store information, including the dematerialized Klingons, and Ilia.
-Announcing the necessity to mind meld with the crystals and learn the truth about V’Ger, Spock removes one of his gloves and, touching the crystals, begins the mind meld.
+Within the crystal-like wall, Spock discovers mechanisms that store information, including the dematerialized Klingons and Ilia.
+Announcing the necessity to mind-meld with the crystals and learn the truth about V’Ger, Spock removes one of his gloves and, touching the crystals, begins the meld.
 As in the final version, a quick series of abstract patterns follow Spock’s scream and this would have led directly into the sickbay scene.

 The production team was used to working in a very different way and expected to be able to modify the sequence as they filmed it.
 The way the set had been constructed, none of the walls could be removed, so the actors could only be shot from a restricted range of angels.
-The Robert Abel staff felt that the answer could have been to shoot more footage of the actors against a blue screen like models and then composite them into the scene.
+The Abel staff felt that the answer could have been to shoot more footage of the actors against a blue screen like models and then composite them into the scene.
 Production felt this approach was impractical.
-Instead, the actors had to be flown through the set on wires but the rig needed to do that proved incredibly unwieldy.
+Instead, the actors had to be flown through the set on wires, but the rig needed to do that proved incredibly unwieldy.

 In addition, because of the practicalities of visual effects at the time, the crystallization scene and the sensor bee had to be filmed on set rather than be added later.
-Actor William Shatner had no standin for this and had to endure being encased within the first spacesuit design (which was extremely hot because it was essentially a camouflaged diver’s wetsuit) for long periods while effects technicians affixed dozens of small, pyramid shaped structures, covered with front projection fabric to make them glow under the proper lighting.
+William Shatner had no stand-in for this and had to endure being encased within the first spacesuit design (which was extremely hot because it was essentially a camouflaged diver’s wetsuit) for long periods while effects technicians affixed dozens of small, pyramid-shaped structures, covered with front projection fabric to make them glow under the proper lighting.
 Each pyramid was attached to a wire and during the take all the wires were pulled simultaneously so the structures “flew” away from Kirk.
 When printed backwards, it would appear as though all the pyramids were affixing themselves to the captain.

-From “The Unseen Star Trek (Part II–Star Trek: The Motion Picture),” Star Blazers Magazine
+Text adapted from “The Unseen Star Trek (Part II–Star Trek: The Motion Picture),” Star Blazers Magazine